DataDog/orchestrion/_docs/content/docs/troubleshooting.md

 ## Internal Tracing

-Orchestrion itself is build using the Datadog Tracing library for Go.
+Orchestrion itself is built using the Datadog Tracing library for Go.
 This means that it can be configured to emit traces that can be collected by a Datadog Agent and sent to a Datadog backend for analysis.